Flank/flank/README.md

 If you see `AccessDeniedException: 403` verify that:
 - The GCloud SDK is on the latest version
-- The Firebase project is on a paid subscription (or you need to specify `gcloud-bucket` of the free account)
+- The Firebase project is on a paid subscription (for free accounts specify the default bucket with property: `gcloud-bucket`)
 - The Firebase account and project ID are in sync

 Follow below steps to set it: